dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 In the following example, the URI endpoint for the weather forecast data request is misspelled.
 The URI should be to `WeatherForecast` but appears in the call as `WeatherForcast`, which is missing the letter `e` in `Forecast`.

 The <xref:System.Net.Http.Json.HttpClientJsonExtensions.GetFromJsonAsync%2A> call expects JSON to be returned, but the web API returns HTML for an unhandled exception with a `Content-Type` of `text/html`.
-The unhandled exception occurs because the path isn't found and middleware can't serve a page or view for the request.
+The unhandled exception occurs because the path to `/WeatherForcast` isn't found and middleware can't serve a page or view for the request.

 In <xref:Microsoft.AspNetCore.Components.ComponentBase.OnInitializedAsync%2A> on the client, <xref:System.NotSupportedException> is thrown when the response content is validated as non-JSON.
 The exception is caught in the `catch` block, where custom logic could log the error or present a friendly error message to the user.